jonandrewdavis/taiga2/README.md

 # ForestBath Tech Demo

-### ForestBath is a vibes-based multiplayer souls-ish adventure game.
+### ForestBath is a multiplayer souls-ish game about pulling a cart through a forest.

 It is personal project, not intended for distribution.
 It's for learning purposes and to play with friends.

+- Procedually generated terrain / forest
+- A shop with a wide arrange of weapons with combo attacks
+- Enemies & encounters!

 ![A character standing in the forest bath game](ForestBath1.png)